pladaria/xml-reader/README.md

 ### Stream mode

 In stream mode, nodes are removed from root as they are emitted.
-This way memory usage does not increases.
+This way memory usage does not increase.

 ```javascript
 const XmlReader = require('xml-reader');